Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the

 \subsection{Phase diagram}

 Having proved the high accuracy of our {\it Ansatz}, we now focus on the region $0.7 \le J/J^\prime \le 0.9$, which is expected to include both antiferromagnetic and plaquette phases, as well as the putative spin-liquid one.
-All calculations are done on $L \times L$ clusters with $L \le 14$.
 The presence of antiferromagnetic order is extracted from the thermodynamic limit of the staggered magnetization $m^2(L) = S(\pi,\pi)/L^2$~\cite{yang2022}, where

 is the spin structure factor.
-Notice that $S(\boldsymbol{k})$ is defined by the Fourier transform on the square lattice denoted by the sites $\boldsymbol{R}$, i.e., {\it without} considering the basis of the Shastry-Sutherland lattice.
+Since the antiferromagnetic order pertains to the square lattice denoted by the sites ${\bf r}$, i.e., {\it without} considering the basis of the Shastry-Sutherland lattice, it is useful to define the momenta within this convention, i.e., ${\bf k}=2\pi/L(n,m)$ with $n$ and $m$ taking values from $0$ to $L-1$.
+The existence of N\'eel order is signalled by a diverging peak at ${\bf k_m}=(\pi,\pi)$.
 In addition, the insurgence of the plaquette order is detected by a suitably defined order parameter

-where the function $C(\boldsymbol{R})$ is defined as follows: starting from the operator $\hat{P}_{\boldsymbol{R}}$, which performs a cyclic permutation of the four spins of a plaquette with the top-right site at $\boldsymbol{R}$~\cite{yang2022}, the following correlation functions are evaluated:
+where the function $C({\bf r})$ is defined as follows: starting from the operator $\hat{P}_{\bf r}$, which performs a cyclic permutation of the four spins of a plaquette with the top-right site at ${\bf r}$~\cite{yang2022}, the following correlation functions are evaluated: